barmstrong/week-in-ethereum/README.md

 This bot has a Redis backend for storage.
 It converts your standard messages into SOFA messages, and then encrypts them to use the Signal protocol for end-to-end encryption.

-The bot logic is contained in the `bot/src/bot.js` file.
+The bot logic is contained in the [`bot/src/bot.js`](https://github.com/tokenbrowser/token-sofa-app/blob/master/bot/src/bot.js) file.
+Start editing here to change the logic.

 ![Connection Diagram](docs/images/connections.png)